 Parks and playgrounds

-Take the kids to one of the 50 playgrounds in Kāpiti.
+Take the kids to one of more than 50 playgrounds in Kāpiti.
 Here are some of our top picks.

 Haruātai Park Ōtaki